juan70/exercism_juan70/README.md

 ---

 As a side note, I found myself using a functional language style when writing Java code.
-For example, instead of using a typical `for` loop, I tend to use the `forEach` method when/if possible.
+For example, instead of using a typical `for` loop, I tend to use the `forEach` method when/if possible or when/if I want to.
 Also, some lambda expressions here and there.
 Why not?

 ---